 This roast boneless leg of lamb is an easy but impressive main that's perfect for a festive meal or Sunday dinner.
 Pair it with your favorite sides, such as some roast potatoes and other vegetables as we did here.
 Gently minty, with all that delicious lamb flavor, it's a wonderful roast.

-- 1 boneless leg of lamb joint approx 2lb/900g (or larger, adjust cooking time accordingly)
+- 2 lb boneless leg of lamb 900g, or larger, adjust cooking time accordingly

 - Preheat oven to 450F/230C.
 Ensure the lamb is at room temperature before you cook.